Active passive accounting account example. What types of accounting accounts are there? Closing balance of active liability account

 75 Settlements with founders

-84 Retained earnings (uncovered loss) credit balance reflects the profit of previous years, debit balance - loss of previous years
+84 Retained earnings (uncovered loss) the credit balance reflects the profit of previous years, the debit balance reflects the loss of previous years

 90 Sales